 The surname Brothwell was first found in Oxfordshire, where they held a family seat from ancient times.

-Important Dates for the Brothwell family
+Early History of the Brothwell family

 This web page shows only a small excerpt of our Brothwell research.
 Another 236 words (17 lines of text) covering the years 1086, 1273, 1500 and 1626 are included under the topic Early Brothwell History in all our PDF Extended History products and printed products wherever possible.